About the Species

 Where They Live

-- The coastal stock of Pacific whiting is managed through the bilateral Pacific Whiting Treaty agreement between the United States and Canada.
+- The coastal stock of Pacific whiting is managed through the bilateral Pacific Whiting Agreement between the United States and Canada.

-- The agreement allocates a harvest quota to American and Canadian fishermen.
+- The agreement allocates a harvest quota to American and Canadian fisheries.
 Currently, the United States harvests nearly 74 percent of the annual quota and Canada the remaining 26 percent.

 - NOAA Fisheries and the Pacific Fishery Management Council manage the Pacific whiting fishery on the West Coast, in federal waters (3 to 200 miles offshore).